Requirements for Archiving, Distribution and User Services in Earth Observation System Data and Information System (EOSDIS)

 2 REQUIREMENTS SPECIFICATION FOR ARCHIVE, DISTRIBUTION AND USER SERVICES

-The XDAAC has the responsibility to meet the objectives of data product archiving, distribution, and search and ordering for missions assigned to the NASA Earth Science Data and Information System (ESDIS) Project.
-This includes all missions (satellite, aircraft, field campaign, model, in-situ, and others) assigned by NASA Headquarters Earth Science Division to the EOSDIS.
+The XDAAC has the responsibility to meet the objectives of data product archiving, distribution, and search and ordering for missions assigned to ESDIS.
+This includes all missions (satellite, aircraft, field campaign, model, in-situ, and others) assigned by NASA Headquarters Earth Science Division to EOSDIS.

-In addition, the XDAAC provides the ESDIS Project information (typically, log files) related to data ingesting, data archiving, data distribution, and user satisfaction.
-To facilitate integrated reporting to NASA Headquarters, the ESDIS Project management determines the specific metrics information to be gathered based on the particular needs of the mission and the detailed information needed to monitor performance of the XDAAC.
-ESDIS Project collects metrics from the XDSs according to the interface control document (423-47-01) between XDSs and the EOSDIS Metrics System (EMS).
+In addition, the XDAAC provides ESDIS information (typically, log files) related to data ingesting, data archiving, data distribution, and user satisfaction.
+To facilitate integrated reporting to NASA Headquarters, ESDIS management determines the specific metrics information to be gathered based on the particular needs of the mission and the detailed information needed to monitor performance of the XDAAC.
+ESDIS collects metrics from the XDSs according to the interface control document (423-47-01) between XDSs and NASA's EOSDIS Metrics System (EMS).
 Appendix A shows the metrics that the Project routinely uses.

 It is ESDIS policy to release all software as open source following the NASA release process.
 All software developed for the XDSs shall likewise be released as open source.